One side finished

 Bronze casting of profiles

 I have been bronze casting the profiles I prepared in wood earlier together with the round base plate for the new Plumage in Bronze sculpture.
 I made specific flasks for creating the sand molds from Delft clay.
 After closing the molds the profiles could simply be pulled out, leaving an empty space in the sand which I filled with liquid bronze.
 Therefore the bronze was heated to about 1050 °C in my oven made of ceramic wool.
 The results have become very nice, the profiles came out perfectly straight and with a high level of detail.
 Also the base plate turned out nice.
-I finished the surfaces by directionless sanding with 240 sanding paper, which showed to fit well with the natural appearance of casted bronze.
+I finished the surfaces by directionless sanding, which showed to fit well with the natural appearance of casted bronze.

 Plates of wax